Ultra-black nightmare fish are like blacker-than-black Vantablack with fins

 Goths know black is cool.
-Some scary-looking fish found in the ocean depths know this, too.
+Some scary-looking fish swimming the ocean depths know this, too.

 A team of researchers is unlocking the deep, dark secrets of blacker-than-black fish that have developed special skin characteristics to help them hide from predators that use bioluminescence to hunt.